openstack-archive/mogan-specs/specs/pike/approved/new-flavor.rst

 | disabled              | Bool         | False           |
 +-----------------------+--------------+-----------------+

-The `resources` field indicates the resource quantities and the `resource_traits` field reference to the resource qualities.
+The `resources` field indicates the resource quantities, the `resource_traits` field reference to the resource qualities, and the `resource_aggregates` field including the group information.

 The `disabled` field is intended to be used when phasing out flavors.
 In this case, a delete wouldn't work because the flavor needs to still be available